Q & A

 Any discount for cash?

 No. Cash is a pain in the neck.
-The business overheads come out of the company bank account, and I'm responsible for ensuring there's enough in there to cover the staff wages, mandatory pension contributions, insurance, supplier credit accounts and all the other outgoings, so that's where the payment from any and all jobs needs to be.
+The business overheads come out of the company bank account, and I'm responsible for ensuring there's enough in there to cover the staff wages, mandatory pension contributions, insurance, supplier credit accounts, accreditation costs and all the other outgoings, so that's where the payment from any and all jobs needs to be.
 I cannot offer a discount when I will have already priced the job as competitively as possible.
 The rates as published or pricing as estimated/quoted will be as low as I'm prepared to go.
 My preferred payment method is BACS, not cash.

 I'm a domestic customer, how can I avoid VAT charges?